Lucsofol/Lucsofol.github.io/README.md

 - List
 # Portfolio Examples
 ## Lucas Sofolo's creative works

-As I continue to work on creative projects and improve my skills, I will publish my finished products here in order to show my progess and skill level.
+As I continue to work on creative projects and improve my skills, I will publish my finished products here in order to show my progress and skill level.
+Some creative projects I plan to embark on include blogs on various topics, graphic design pleasure works, and web-based projects to help improve my skill in that area.
+I'd like to try writing blogs that can combine my interests and allow me to use my creativity.
+Some topics I think I'd enjoy writing about and could also intrigue some internet browsers are sports talk, movie reviews, and general open-ended writings in case I want to let out thoughts others could relate to.
+I'd also like to get started on some sports and business graphic designs.
+Some web-based missions I plan to pursue include starting a vikes_nation website.

 1. Numbered
 2. List
 # Vikes_nation Brand Overview
 ## Examples of Vikes_nation content from over the years

 I started the Vikes_nation Instagram way back in 2014, when I was in 8th Grade.

 **Bold** and _Italic_ and `Code` text